FlyingCampDesign/fcd-kicad-templates/README.md

 | ----------------------- | ---------------------------- |
 | KICAD_USER_TEMPLATE_DIR | /path/to/fcd-kicad-templates |

-Make sure these changes are saved in the `kicad_common` user preferences file (you may need to restart KiCad).
+Make sure these changes are saved in the `kicad_common` user preferences file (you may need to restart KiCad for the changes to be saved).
 You should see a new environment variable in the `[EnvironmentVariables]` section of the file:

 ```
 [EnvironmentVariables]